Self-consistent inclusion of disorder in the BCS-BEC crossover near the critical temperature: Critical temperature

 \section{Critical temperature $T_c$}

 It turns out that the effect of the disorder potential on $T_c$ differs markedly between a weakly-interacting Fermi gas in the BCS limit and a weakly-interacting Bose gas of tightly-bound fermion pairs in the BEC limit~\cite{han11, palestini13}.
 While the self-energy expressions in Eqs.~(\ref{eqn:seF}) and~(\ref{eqn:seB}) may appear superficially similar, a key difference emerges: in the fermionic case, the chemical potential $\mu$ is large and positive at $T_c$, effectively shielding the system from disorder.
-As a result, $T_c$ is primarily determined by the saddle-point condition Eq.~(\ref{eqn:tc}), and Anderson’s theorem protects it from weak disorder.
+As a result, $T_c$ is primarily determined by the saddle-point condition Eq.~(\ref{eqn:tc}), and Anderson’s theorem protects the transition temperature from weak disorder at the level of the saddle-point and Gaussian fluctuation analysis.
 In other words, the presence of a large Fermi surface restricts scattering processes, ensuring that weak disorder has only a minimal effect.
-In contrast, for tightly-bound fermion pairs in the BEC limit, the effective bosonic chemical potential $\mu_M \to 0^+$ at $T_c$, leaving them fully exposed to disorder.
+In contrast, for tightly-bound fermion pairs in the BEC limit, the effective bosonic chemical potential $\bar{\mu}_M \to 0^+$ at $T_c$, leaving them fully exposed to disorder.
 Since $T_c$ is essentially set by the number equation Eq.~(\ref{eqn:nBEC}), rather than by Eq.~(\ref{eqn:tc}) which fixes $\mu \to -\varepsilon_b/2$, weak disorder directly affects phase coherence through the emergence of an incoherent component in the pair propagator, characterized by the $\sqrt{-iq_\ell}$ dependence of the bosonic self-energy $\Sigma_q^M$.
 This distinction highlights the fundamental role of quantum statistics in determining the robustness of phase coherence against the disorder potential.

 As an illustration, for the continuum model in three dimensions in the BCS limit, Eq.~(\ref{eqn:nBCS}) indicates that the chemical potential must be shifted as $ \mu \to \mu + \Sigma_\mathbf{k}^\mathrm{F} $ to preserve the same particle filling $n$ as in the clean system.
 Because $\Sigma_\mathbf{k}^\mathrm{F} < 0$, this shift lowers $\mu$ relative to the clean case.
 Within the BCS-BEC crossover, a reduced chemical potential pushes the system toward the unitarity regime, where $T_c$ is higher.
 Therefore, inserting this lowered $\mu$ into Eq.~(\ref{eqn:tc}) naturally leads to a slightly enhanced $T_c$ compared to the clean system.
 Indeed, as reported by the numerical calculations of Ref.~\cite{palestini13}, on the BCS side of unitarity, the presence of disorder produces an increase of $T_c$ by a few percent, indicating that weak disorder can favor fermion pairing in this regime.